uavaustin/docs.uavaustin.org/guides/installation/src/git/git.md

 and for us to merge our work into the main line when it's done and has been verified.

-In most UAV Austin repositories, the main state of the code is in the *master* branch.
-For each card on Trello, generally, we will have a *feature branch* for it while it is in development.
+In most UAV Austin repositories, the latest stable version of the code is in the *master* branch.
+For each card on Trello, generally, we will create a new branch where we can add features, fix bugs, and develop (we call these branches *feature branches*).
 When it's just about finished, you'll add a *pull request* (or *PR*) to merge it into the *master* branch.
 A team lead will review the code real fast, make sure it's good, and then merge it in.

 ### Merging: